 “Fire safety is everyone’s responsibility.
 Taking advantage of modern technology by installing a residential sprinkler system is an option worth exploring, especially for people with mobility issues,” added Lorenz.

 According to the latest National Fire Protection Association (NFPA) research, cooking is the leading cause of home fires.
 One out of three home fires begins in the kitchen—more than any other area of the home.
 Cooking fires are also the leading cause of home fire-related injuries.

-“Often when we’re called to a fire that started in the kitchen, the residents tell us that they only left the kitchen for a few minutes,” Montana State Fire Marshal Allen Lorenz said.
+“Often when we’re called to a fire that started in the kitchen, the residents tell us that they only left the kitchen for a few minutes,” Montana State Fire Marshal Dick Swingley said.
 “But that’s all it takes for a dangerous fire to start.”

 Firefighters and safety advocates emphasize these safety tips:

 - Stay in the kitchen when you are frying, grilling, broiling or boiling food.